strongjz/aws-container-devsecops/content/development/3-musketeers.md

 From https://3musketeers.io/

-**Consistency**  - Run the same commands no matter where you are: Linux, MacOS, Windows, CI/CD tools that supports Docker like GitHub Actions, Travis CI, CircleCI, and GitLab CI.
+**Consistency**  - Run the same commands no matter where you are: Linux, macOS, Windows, CI/CD tools that supports Docker like GitHub Actions, Travis CI, CircleCI, and GitLab CI.

 **Control** - Take control of languages, versions, and tools you need, and version source control your pipelines with your preferred VCS like GitHub and GitLab.